sni-J/CS206/index.md

 **Problems**

-- Array may become full -> limit on the collection size
+- Array may become full &rarr; limit on the collection size
-- Memory use of array is fixed -> nonlinear
+- Memory use of array is fixed &rarr; nonlinear

 ### Linked list stack